pip-services/pip-services-docs/content/en/golang/components/test/_index.md

 Random shutdown component that crashes the process using various methods.

-The component is usually used for testing, but brave developers can try to use it in production to randomly crash microservices.
+This component is usually used for testing, but brave developers can try to use it in production to randomly crash microservices.
 It follows the concept of "Chaos Monkey" popularized by Netflix.